A rational look at punishment in dog training

 This is a mistake I make again and again, so you’re not on your own.

 So, even if the dog complied quickly and willingly after being chastised, you would need to leave it a few seconds before starting the cooing fest again.
 To avoid that pitfall, how about interrupting unwanted behaviour with a positive interrupter (video above).
+And of course, you could guide your dog towards a desired behaviour, which you can then reward.
+We call these incompatible behaviour, because they are incompatible with being naughty.

 3. Root causes: Useful fellows

 In some circumstances, you can take a good guess at the cause of a behaviour.
-Take barking:

-- Is the dog guarding?
+- Is the dog guarding or protecting something or someone?

 - demanding something?